-Guerrillas is currently in its pre-order stage, having been accepted by Unbound Publishing.
+Underdogs is now in its pre-order stage, having been accepted by Unbound Publishing, and is due for release in a few months’ time.
 For those interested in a neurodiverse war story where autistic characters are the heroes rather than the victims, feel free to learn more here!

 A reflective road sign with a thirty-miles-per-hour speed limit suggested that a village was close by.
 The crumpled frame of a Citroën lay wrapped around the sign’s pole.
 A year ago, some idiot had tried to escape in a car.